sketchbuch/configure_linux/README.md

 - Installed extensions and settings
 - Disable auto updates virtual
 - Make sure yeoman/vsce do not rerun like yarn et al
+- Add nautilus bookmarks for mms
+- Split all into all an dstephen roles

 ### Final

 - Check software installed for stephen
-- Remove curl from which ever profile isn't first
+- Remove curl from which ever profile isn't first (if still combine all/stephen role)

 ## Manual Todos